Life & General Insurance in Finland

 Life assurance can only be provided by an authorised life insurance company or a registered insurance association.
 The authorisations are granted by the FIN-FSA - Financial Supervisory Authority.
 The current database of all Finnish life assurance providers is available at the FSA site.

-www.finanssivalvonta.fi > Supervised Entities
+www.finanssivalvonta.fi > Life Insurance

 Insurance Consumer Protection in Finland